hashicorp/terraform-provider-google/website/docs/r/compute_address.html.markdown

   * SHARED_LOADBALANCER_VIP for an address that can be used by multiple internal load balancers.
   * VPC_PEERING for addresses that are reserved for VPC peer networks.
-  * IPSEC_INTERCONNECT (Beta only) for addresses created from a private IP range that are reserved for a VLAN attachment in an IPsec-encrypted Cloud Interconnect configuration.
+  * IPSEC_INTERCONNECT for addresses created from a private IP range that are reserved for a VLAN attachment in an IPsec-encrypted Cloud Interconnect configuration.
 These addresses are regional resources.
   This should only be set when using an Internal address.